Passage planning: Planning stages

 The navigator will draw and redraw the track line until it is safe, efficient, and in line with all applicable laws and regulations.
 When the track is finished, it is becoming common practice to also enter it into electronic navigation tools such as an Electronic Chart Display and Information System, a chartplotter, an ARPA system, or a GPS unit.
 When passage planning on ECDIS, it is important to calculate the safety settings for the ECDIS.
 The navigator should calculate both under keel clearance and overhead vertical clearance (if passing under obstructions).
 The calculation should include an allow for the height of tide (if applicable), the vessel's draught, squat and a safety allowance.
-This provides the navigator with a minimum UKC value that can then be compared with charted depths on electronic or paper chats to ensure the vessel's courses in the passage plan have sufficient depth to navigate safely.
+This provides the navigator with a minimum UKC value that can then be compared with charted depths on electronic or paper charts to ensure the vessel's courses in the passage plan have sufficient depth to navigate safely.

 When working in a team environment, the passage plan should be communicated to the navigation team in a pre-voyage conference in order to ensure that all members of the team share the same mental model of the entire trip.

 The third stage of passage planning is the execution stage.
 The IMO was careful to include execution as part of the process of passage planning.
 This underscores the fact that the Guidelines list a number of tasks that are to executed during the course of the voyage.
 It also reiterates the captain's responsibility to treat the plan as a "living document" and to review or change it in case of any special circumstances that should arise.

 The fourth and final stage of voyage planning is the monitoring stage.
 Once the voyage has begun the progress of the vessel along its planned route must be monitored.
 This requires that the ship's position be determined, using standard methods including dead reckoning, celestial navigation, pilotage, and electronic navigation.

 According to the Guidelines, the passage plan should always be available to the officer on watch on the bridge.
 The Guidelines also specify that deviations from the plan should be clearly recorded and be consistent with other provisions of the Guidelines.